Reading guide

 What are the penalties for non-compliance?

-Failure to obtain a “carte de commerce ambulant” when required is an offence punishable by a 3rd class fine.
-The maximum fine for a 3rd class contravention is €450 for an individual, and €3,000 for a corporate body.
+The absence of an itinerant trade card when one is required constitutes a infraction punishable by a fine for a 3rd class contravention.
+The maximum fine for a 3rd class contravention is €450 for a natural person, and €3,000 for a legal entity.

 In addition, the itinerant merchant card does not exempt you from obtaining the other authorizations required to sell on the public highway.